Asthma Treatment: Steroids and Other Anti-Inflammatory Drugs

 What Are the Side Effects of Inhaled Steroids?

 Inhaled steroids have few side effects, especially at lower doses.
 Thrush (a yeast infection in the mouth) and hoarseness may occur, although this is rare.
 Rinsing the mouth, gargling after using the asthma inhaler, and using a spacer device with metered dose inhalers can help prevent these side effects.
-Thrush is easily treated with antifungal medicine that is available in lozenges, tablets or liquid.
+Thrush is easily treated with a prescription antifungal lozenge or rinse.

 Inhaled steroids (asthma inhalers) are safe for adults and children.
 Side effects with these anti-inflammatory asthma inhalers are minimal.
 Your doctor will prescribe the lowest dose that effectively controls your child's or your asthma.

 On a side note, many parents are concerned about giving their children "steroids."
 The inhaled steroids are not the same as anabolic steroids that some athletes take to build muscle.
 These steroids are anti-inflammatory drugs, the cornerstone of asthma therapy.
-There are many benefits of using anti-inflammatory asthma inhalers to self-manage asthma.
+There are many benefits of using anti-inflammatory asthma inhalers to manage asthma.

 To learn more about using inhaled steroids in children, see WebMD's article on Childhood Asthma.